Kaand: Black Scandal: Plot

 Kaand is the story of brothers who return to their village and find themselves pulled into a feudal intrigue.
 Beera is a sports coach in the college in which his younger brother Rajveer (Suraj K. Shah) is a student.
 Beera falls for the new girl in college, Seema, but she turns down his marriage proposal.
 Rajveer falls in love with another college student, Rekha, but she too rejects him.

 Beera and Rajveer go to their village during college holidays.
-Seema, too, lands up in the same village, to visit her uncle, Viraj.
+Seema, too, lands in the same village to visit her uncle, Viraj.
 Beera and Seema meet often and soon fall in love.
 However, when Beera tells his father, Dharamdas, that he wants to marry Seema, he refuses.
 Dharamdas tells Beera about the incident that had happened decades ago.
-Dharamdas wife, Rukmani, consider Viraj her brother.
-She had gone to his house on Raksha Bandhan to tie him a rakhi, but never returned.
+Dharamdas's wife, Rukmani, considers Viraj her brother.
+She had gone to his house on Raksha Bandhan to tie him a rakhi but never returned.
 Viraj claimed that Rukmani didn't come to his house, but Dharamdas suspected him of lying and of having killed or kidnapped her.

 The relationship between Dharamdas and Viraj had soured, and now Dharamdas didn't want to have anything to do with Viraj.

-Rekha come to visit Seema and meets Rajveer again.
+Rekha comes to visit Seema and meets Rajveer again.
 They also soon fall in love.